singlestore-labs/singlestoredb-dev-image/README.md

 > **Note**
 > `/init.sql` will only be run once.
 If you want to run it again you will need to delete the file `/data/.init.sql.done` and then restart the container.

-## How to set SingleStoreDB Global Variables?
+## How to set SingleStore Global Variables?

-SingleStoreDB can be configured through the use of global variables which you can [find in our documentation here][global-vars].
-These variables can be set using environment variables when running the SingleStoreDB Dev Image using the prefix `SINGLESTORE_SET_GLOBAL_`.
+SingleStore can be configured through the use of global variables which you can [find in our documentation here][global-vars].
+These variables can be set using environment variables when running the SingleStore Dev Image using the prefix `SINGLESTORE_SET_GLOBAL_`.

 For example, if you want to set `default_partitions_per_leaf` to 1, you would do this: